How We’re Feeling As the Presidential Race Finally Ends

 As we’ve learned once again over the last few days, a certain kind of liberal is great at locating the downside in an enormous victory — and I certainly include myself among that group.
 Tuesday’s results were, after all, disappointing in many ways: the prospect of a Democratic Senate is hanging by a thread after another polling catastrophe, Republicans defied every expectation in the House, and (as you’ve heard ad nauseam) the most important swing states did not deliver the overwhelming repudiation of the demagogue-in-chief many of us were longing for.
 The country is a puzzling and often-frightening partisan battleground, and far too many of our fellow citizens seem just fine with leaders who have no respect for it or its institutions.

-All that, plus the purgatory that has characterized the presidential race for the last four days — even as well knew where it was going — meant it was easy to lose sight of the bigger picture: that the man who has injected a slow drip of poison into our public life would soon be relegated to sideshow status.
+All that, plus the purgatory that has characterized the presidential race for the last four days — even as we all knew where it was going — meant it was easy to lose sight of the bigger picture: that the man who has injected a slow drip of poison into our public life would soon be relegated to sideshow status.
 And that’s why Saturday was so damn refreshing.
 From the moment CNN made the official call onward, we finally got the catharsis that had been so sorely lacking on Tuesday night, and I think it felt just as good as it would have on November 3.
 The celebrations in the streets of Brooklyn, where I live, and in cities across the country were reminders that unalloyed political joy is still possible.
 That joy will, and should, last for a while.
 We all deserve a few days at least to bask fully in the knowledge that this benighted era of cruelty, incompetence, and daily embarrassment for our country — during which it has never felt quite possible to relax or even unclench — now has a definitive expiration date.

 Margaret Hartmann, senior editor